The Riviera balcony & coast paths

 Season calendar : 1/1 – 6/15 & 9/15 – 12/31

-The most spectacular of all these magnificent coves and inlets on the Provençal coastline are the wild ones called calanques.
+Have you heard of these so spectacular steep-walled coves and inlets on the Provençal coastline known as calanques?
 You can find them to the south-east of Marseille, less than a 2.5-hour drive from Nice.
-Their high, white cliffs beautifully overlook the contrasted turquoise and dark blue colours of the sea, creating mesmerizing panoramas, unrivaled anywhere in the world.
+Their high, white cliffs beautifully overlook the contrasted turquoise and dark blue colours of the sea, creating incredible panoramas, unrivaled anywhere in the world.

 If you have never seen a calanque in real life, come and spend one day in Calanques National Park, one of the greatest natural wonders in France.